Why It Works

 We salute whoever first had the idea to stuff all of breakfast into a single, large flour tortilla (credit, in case you're curious, seems to go to New Mexico's Tia Sophia's restaurant, which put a "breakfast burrito" on their menu in the 1970s).
 With that one creative innovation, an entire morning meal can be eaten using just one hand, potentially on the go—though let's be honest, a good one is likely to create enough of a mess to make it less portable than your average breakfast sandwich.

-What makes a good breakfast burrito?
 The answer isn't any specific set of ingredients, since a breakfast burrito is (and should be!) endlessly variable.
 Eggs are common, usually scrambled, and most of us would expect some kind of starch, melted cheese, a bit of meat, and a generous range of condiments; some nod towards Mexican or Tex-Mex ingredients and flavors is typical, but not absolutely required.
 Ultimately, though, any of these components could be altered or omitted.

 Making a good breakfast burrito involves assembling some combination of these ingredients in a way that delivers a bit of each in almost every bite, while maximizing moisture but avoiding wateriness, which would make the burrito unpleasantly soggy.